This Is Why Postpartum Depression In Men Is So Underreported

 The Stigma of Depression in Fatherhood

-Ideas about masculinity are a major reason why new dads don’t talk about their mental health, says therapist Matthew Braman, the CEO and founder of Verve Psychotherapy who specializes in therapy for new fathers.
+Ideas about masculinity are a major reason why new dads don’t talk about their mental health, says therapist Matthew Braman, CEO and founder of Verve Psychotherapy, who specializes in therapy for new fathers.
 Because of the stigma of both mental health issues and being vulnerable in general, “asking for help may be considered weak,” he says.